 You may know it as manic depression, but someone who suffers from bipolar affective disorder will suffer from terrible mood swings.
 One minute the person could be in the mania stage, extreme happiness, and the next they could be showing symptoms of depression.
 Some people also have psychotic episodes when suffering from bipolar affective disorder.

 Depression is a common symptom of many mental disorders, and it manifests itself in low moods, lack of interest in what is going on, lethargy, and a perpetual state of sadness.
 Most of the symptoms come in varying levels of severity, and at its worst and individual could entertain thoughts of suicide.

 The most common eating disorders are binge eating, anorexia, and bulimia nervosa.
 If not taken care of, it could lead to severe consequences on one’s physical and psychological health.

-An individual suffering from a personality disorder will display dramatic, unpredictable, and overly emotional behavior even in situations that do not warrant a response.
-Such individuals will go through periods of emotional distress, and they usually are not able to have good relationships with other people.
+Someone suffering from a personality disorder will display dramatic, unpredictable, and overly emotional behavior even in situations that do not call for such a response.
+People who suffer from this will go through periods of emotional distress, and they usually are not able to have good relationships with other people.

 Unfortunately, many people who suffer from this disorder do not seek help from professionals, and will only do so during a time of crisis.

 There are certain situations that an individual may go through that could result in Deep distress.
-Such circumstances include rape, war, loss of a child, torture, among others.
+This would involve any event that could be very traumatic for that person.
 The effects are both short and long-term, and some individuals may have a problem moving on from the traumatic situation.
 The result could be physical and mental issues which may require the intervention of a therapist.